mounaiban/slowcomb/CONTRIBUTING.rst

 Use of Directories
 ==================
-* ``/`` - the repo root is only for important documents that are everyone must read if they want to use or make contributions to this project, and scripts and specification files for preparing installation packages.
+* ``/`` - the repo root is only for important documents that everyone must read if they want to use or make contributions to this project, and scripts and specification files for preparing installation packages.

-* ``/slowcomb`` - the source root (which maps to the ``slowcomb`` namespace) is only used for the main modules ``slowcomb.py`` and ``slowseq.py`` for now...
+* ``/slowcomb`` - the source root (which maps to the ``slowcomb`` namespace).
+Only used for the main modules ``slowcomb.py`` and ``slowseq.py`` for now...

-* ``/slowcomb/demos`` - runnable examples on how Slowcomb can (or should not) be used, non-essential tests unrelated to operational correctness, such as performance benchmarks.
+* ``/slowcomb/demos`` - runnable examples on how Slowcomb should (or should not) be used, non-essential tests unrelated to operational correctness, such as performance benchmarks.